-Construction of the present Mission church began in 1811 and was completed in 1815.
+Construction of the present Mission Church began in 1811 and was completed in 1815.
 The design is cruciform with the dimensions measuring 30' high, 165' long and 27' wide.
 The solitary bell tower, which is the cornerstone to the entire mission quadrangle, is 75' high.
 Adobe, lime plaster, wooden timbers, fired clay bricks, and roof tiles comprise the primary building materials.
 The architecture is Spanish Colonial combining Baroque and Classical styles with Moorish influences.

 To the South of the Mission is the Lavanderia, or open-air laundry.
 This shallow valley beyond the Mission plaza proved ideal as both a bathing site and a place to wash clothes.
 Additionally, the structure provided a means of channeling the water into the Mission's gardens and fields for irrigation.
 Water from the San Luis Rey River was diverted to the site.
 Flowing down from both sides of the tiled stairway, water spouted from the mouths of carved gargoyles.
-An extensive water conservation system by even modern standards, the Lavanderia was surrounded by an adobe wall and entered through an arched and pillared gateway.
+An extensive water conservation system, even by modern standards, the Lavanderia was surrounded by an adobe wall and entered by going through an arched and pillared gateway.
 A turnstile kept wildlife out.

-PRESENT - In 1955 the first organized archaeological work was begun by seminary students under the direction of the staff at San Luis Rey College and visiting historians and archaeologists.
+PRESENT - In 1955 the first organized archaeological work was begun by seminary students under the direction of the staff at San Luis Rey College as well as visiting historians and archaeologists.
 The site was registered at the archaeological survey office at the University of California at Los Angeles (UCLA) and given the permanent trinomial designation SDi241.
 Highway construction projects and housing developments have since leveled hills and the valley has undergone many changes including the diversion of the San Luis Rey River.
 Visitors can still explore the Lavanderia by going down the main staircase to the tile and stone pools, and the magnificent gargoyles.
 The original brick and lime kiln used in Mission construction can be seen to the east.

-PRESENT - The cemetery continues to be the oldest burial ground in North San Diego County still in operation.
+PRESENT - The Cemetery continues to be the oldest burial ground in North San Diego County still in operation.
 The Franciscan Crypts house the remains of many of the Friars who have served this mission, while recent expansion makes it possible for area residents of all faiths to be buried here.
 The skull and crossbones above the cemetery entrance is commonly found at Franciscan cemeteries.
 In the 1950s, Walt Disney Studio replaced the cemetery gates for the filming of several television episodes of "Zorro" at San Luis Rey.

-The beautiful arched columns of the colonnade were part of the Spanish Colonial era that incorporated several styles of architecture.
+The beautiful arched columns of the Colonnade were part of the Spanish Colonial era that incorporated several styles of architecture.
 During the Mission Period these graceful structures extended into the interior grounds of the quadrangle.

 PRESENT - When the Mission was abandoned many of the materials were stripped to supply neighboring ranchos.
 The arches fell into ruin and today there is little trace of these once grand columns.
 The original carriage arch can be seen from the Retreat Center.

 In 1830, all unmarried women lived in dormitories off the north wing of the Mission quadrangle.
-Many families preferred to live outside the Mission walls in their own homes, but the younger neophytes (newly converted Indians) also lived dormitory-style within the quadrangle at Mission San Luis Rey.
+Many families preferred to live outside the Mission walls in their own homes, but the younger neophytes (newly-converted Indians) also lived dormitory-style within the quadrangle at Mission San Luis Rey.

 Mission life centered around prayer and work.
-As such, Mission San Luis Rey was an Important center of industry.
-The padres taught skills which would best benefit the needs of the mission community, Including: adobe brick making, blacksmithing, carpentry, leatherwork and tanning, shoemaking, soap making, weaving, spinning, and candle making.
+As such, Mission San Luis Rey was an important center of industry.
+The padres taught skills which would best benefit the needs of the mission community, including: adobe brick making, blacksmithing, carpentry, leatherwork and tanning, shoemaking, soap making, weaving, spinning, and candle making.